craigmckeachie/workbook8/exercises/users-exercise.md

 5. **Optional Enhancements:**
    - Add loading indicators while waiting for the API response.
    - Handle errors gracefully, displaying a message if the API request fails.
-   - Explore additional API endpoints or features to fetch more user details.

 **Submission with Git:**